Machine-learning-assisted Blending of Data-Driven Turbulence Models: Introduction

-An attractive alternative is represented by so-called mixture models \cite{matai2019zonal,de2023space,cherroud2023space,lozano2023machine,ho2024probabilistic}, which consist in blending together the predictions of a set of competing models.
+An attractive alternative is represented by so-called mixture models \cite{matai2019zonal,de2023space,cherroud2025space,lozano2023machine,ho2024probabilistic}, which consist in blending together the predictions of a set of competing models.
 Initially introduced for quantifying model-form uncertainties (i.e. uncertainties associated with the model mathematical structure) \cite{edeling2014bayesian,edeling2014predictive,edeling2018bayesian}), they also offer promise for improving the model predictive performance by promoting (downgrading) the component models in the mixture in the regions where they perform the worst.

-Previous work by some of the present authors showed the potential of adopting mixture-of-expert approaches \cite{yuksel_twenty_2012,JordanJacobs_1994expertregions} in turbulence modeling \cite{de2023space,cherroud2023space}.
-Similarly to Bayesian model averaging techniques \cite{hoeting1999bayesian}, a convex linear combination of the component model outputs is used to estimate the posterior probability distribution of some quantity of interest (QoI).
-The combination coefficients are trained to assign to the models high weights in regions where they best perform, and low ones in regions of high inaccuracy.
-Such regions are identified through a set of local flow features, so that the local weights are learned under the form of input/output relationships between the input features and the weights.
-While such "external" or "non-intrusive" mixtures of turbulence model solutions have been shown to accurately capture a diversity of flows not seen at training \cite{de2023space,cherroud2023space}, the aggregated solution is not a solution of the governing equations, and may violate conservation principles to some extent.
-Furthermore, similarly to other uncertainty quantification approaches, external model mixtures require predicting a new flow with each component model before aggregating the results.
-If $N_M$ models are used, the prediction cost amounts to that of $N_M$ simulations.
+In a previous work, some of the present authors showed the potential of adopting mixture-of-expert approaches \cite{yuksel_twenty_2012,JordanJacobs_1994expertregions} in turbulence modeling \cite{de2023space,cherroud2025space}.
+Inspired to Bayesian model averaging techniques \cite{hoeting1999bayesian}, a convex linear combination of the component model outputs is used to estimate the posterior probability distribution of some quantity of interest (QoI), with combination weights trained on high-fidelity data.
+The component models are assigned high weights in regions where they perform best, and low ones in regions of high inaccuracy.
+Such regions are identified through a set of local flow features, and weighting functions are learned under the form of input/output relationships between the input features and the local model weights.
+The latter can be interpreted as local model probabilities, and an estimate of the turbulence modeling uncertainty can be obtained as the variance of the individual component model solutions.
+While such ``external'' or ``non-intrusive'' mixtures of turbulence model solutions have proven effective in predicting a variety of flows not seen at training and in estimating modeling uncertainties \cite{de2023space,cherroud2025space}, their aggregated flow fields are in general not a solution of the governing equations, i.e. they do not satisfy mass and energy conservation principles.
+Furthermore, similar to other uncertainty quantification approaches, external model mixtures require a new flow to be simulated multiple times using each component model.
+If $N_M$ models are used, the computational cost of the aggregated prediction is equivalent to that of $N_M$ simulations.